tedlasai/LookToFocus/README.md

 ## Dataset
 Data files can be downloaded from the project page.
 These files allow the python simulation to be realistic as Python doesn't support fast enough computation of filter information.
+Place the files in a folder "data" at the same level as the python files.

 ## Code
 ### Prerequisites